This article covers the legacy version of the Witch. For help with the remastered Witch, see our Remastered Witch Handbook.

 - : Ray of Enfeeblement.
 This is not a great spell.
-The effects are minor, only some enemies will care about them, and you have to make an attack the target gets a save so it has a high probability of failure.
+The effects are minor, only some enemies will care about them, and you have to make an attack and the target gets a save, so it has a high probability of failure.

 Nudge Fate is basically a better version of Guidance.
 You should use it as often as possible outside of combat.
 True Strike is situational, and you likely won’t use it until you’ve gained several levels and amassed several more spell slots.

 - : Occultism

 - : Nudge Fate.
 See “Hex Cantrips”, below.

 - : True Strike.
 You’re only going to use this with important spells that require attack rolls, and even then at low levels you can’t justify spending one of your spell slots on this.

 Stoke the Heart is great on a blaster or if you have martial allies who like to make large numbers of attacks, allowing you to be an effective Support character with little further effort.

 - : Stoke the Heart.
 See “Hex Cantrips”, below.